visulate/visulate-for-oracle/google-marketplace/README.md

 ## Configuration

 The application is configured using a Helm chart located in the chart/visulate-for-oracle directory.
 Templates values are passed into the chart during deployment from the schema.yaml file.
 Values are copied from it into the chart/visulate-for-oracle/values.yaml file for use by Helm.
-This mirrors the production behavior where values are passed from GCP Marketplace form.
+This mirrors the production behavior where values are passed from the GCP Marketplace form.

-The contents of the Marketplace form are controled by the schema.yaml file and values submitted on the [partner solutions page](https://console.cloud.google.com/partner/solutions?project=visulate-llc-public)
+The contents of the Marketplace form are controled by the schema.yaml file and values submitted on the [partner solutions page](https://console.cloud.google.com/partner/solutions?project=visulate-llc-public).

+## Build and Test

+Deployment orchestration is performed by a `deployer` image defined in the deployer directory.
+The deployer defines the UI for users who are deploying the application from the Google Cloud Console and can be executed as a standalone Job.
+After a user enters the input parameters, the Job's Pod installs all the components of the application, then exits.

+The deployer and application images can be tested using the `mpdev` development tools.
+Example:

 ```
 export REGISTRY=gcr.io/$(gcloud config get-value project | tr ':' '/')